 Wondering where to move to in Portugal?
 We take a look at some of the best areas to live no matter whether you’re retiring, an expat or looking for the perfect holiday home.

-This diverse country has plenty to offer, including the hilly areas around the Monchique Mountains, the sun-kissed Algarve or many of the cities located along the western coast.
+This diverse country on the Iberian Peninsula has plenty to offer, including the hilly areas around the Monchique Mountains, the sun-kissed Algarve or many of the cities located along the western coast.
 Portugal is a diverse country that enables you to find that ideal location.
 You can immerse yourself in the hustle and bustle of city life or you might simply want to relax in the countryside.

 Whatever you are looking for, you might want to know where the best place to live in Portugal might be?
 With this in mind, we are going to provide you with a detailed guide that includes the top 10 places to live in Portugal, giving you the chance to find that dream home.